Perfection of planned layout is achieved only by institutions on the point of collapse.

 Education Section on a Resume

-Your resume sections on education list your academic qualifications which includes name of the university and degree pursued) along with dates of enrollment and graduation (and not just the latter) in reverse chronological order.
+Your resume sections on education list your academic qualifications which includes name of the university and degree pursued) along with dates of enrollment and graduation (and not just the latter) in reverse chronological section of a resume order.

-If you are a fresher, your education section should be one of the starting sections of your resume.
+If you are a fresher, your education section should be one of the starting resume sections.
 If you have relevant work experiences, your resume sections order will change as your education section will then come after your professional experience section.

 In case you have attended the world's best universities such as Oxford university or a top management school, put this information in your summary category since it should stand out.